-I’m going to jump straight into this post as the title explains most of it but I have had 6 cars over the past 7 years so I’m going to run through them all and what I loved about them.
+I’m going to jump straight into this post as the title explains most of it but I have had 8 cars since 2012 so I’m going to run through them all and what I loved about them.

 Ever since I can remember, I have been a massive car lover.
 I used to count down the years until I could learn to drive and had exactly what car I wanted to get in mind (a BMW 7 series E32).